Cyber incidents 2023

 Operators of Essential Services (OES) fall under the Network and Information Systems (NIS) Regulations along with other services critical to the economy and wider society such as water, transport, energy, healthcare and Digital infrastructure.
 NIS regulations came into force in May 2018 just before GDPR, though with a lot less fanfare.

-OES’ have breach reporting obligation under NIS.
-The banking sector falls within NIS and cyber incidents must be reported to the FCA, under NIS Regulations, when computer systems and the digital data stored and processed within them is compromised.
+OES’ have breach-reporting obligations under NIS.
+The banking sector falls within NIS and cyber incidents must be reported to the FCA, under NIS Regulations, when computer systems and the digital data stored and processed within them are compromised.

 Under the UK General Data Protection Regulation, if a cyber incident results in “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed”, the data controller must inform the ICO within 72 hours using the GDPR process, if there is deemed a risk to the rights and freedoms of individuals.
 If the risk is high, the breach must also be reported to the affected data subjects.